Little kids love soap bubbles (a lot of grownups do, too!)

 More Surface Tension Water Experiments

 Surface tension is one of many interesting properties of water.
-Check out these other experiments on water properties.
+Check out these other experiments with water.